Car-Toso/Bellabeat---Google-Capstone/README.md

 5. [Data visualization](#5-data-visualization)

 ## **1. Background Information**

+Bellabeat, a manufacturer of health-focused tech products for women, is a small company with potential to expand in the global smart device market.
+Co-founder and Chief Creative Officer Urška Sršen believes analyzing activity data from their devices could reveal growth opportunities.
+The goal of this analysis is to examine the usage of one smart product to gain insights into consumer behavior, which will then guide the company’s marketing strategy.

 ### Business Task

+The objective of this project is to analyze consumer behavior using smart device data to identify actionable insights for Bellabeat.
+By examining usage patterns and trends from both non-Bellabeat and Bellabeat devices, the analysis aims to uncover opportunities to enhance user engagement and inform marketing strategy.
+Key deliverables include a detailed assessment of usage trends, visualizations highlighting user behavior, and high-level recommendations to optimize product positioning and marketing initiatives.

 ### About the Data

+The data for this case study comes from the [Fitbit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit), a publicly available dataset on Kaggle.
+It contains detailed fitness tracker information from 30 Fitbit users, all of whom consented to share their personal tracker data.
+The dataset will be imported into RStudio for cleaning, filtering, and analysis to extract actionable insights.

 ### Limitations

 ## **2. Data import and preparation**
 * Three datasets were initially loaded (daily activity, sleep, and weight).